yg99992/SOI_PUF/README.md

-# TP_PUF
+# SOI PUF
-The CRPs of TP PUFs used for modeling attack
+This is the python model of SOI PUF and cSOI PUF.